v-exec/Purity/README.md

 ```

 All `attributes`, aside from `name` are optional, and can be omitted without issue.
 They can also be declared in any order.

+Some attributes are collected automatically, like the `file path`.
+Artifact declaration `.txt` files inside folders have their path to the root of _Purity_ saved in their `path` property.

 #### Rules